 Chronic Pain Activities

-In my experience, living with daily pain can feel very limiting.
+In my experience, living with daily pain can feel very limiting, but there are chronic pain activities that are easier on your body than others.

 Physically, there are activities I can no longer participate in without increasing my pain levels or triggering painful flare-ups.
 The list of activities I can no longer do includes: